Sunday, April 20, 2025 • Welcome to the 💯 Nonsense-Free Zone!

 Share what you're reading!

-Dong’s note: I first published this post on January 18, 2023, and updated it on July 25, 2024, with up-to-date information.
+Dong’s note: I first published this post on January 18, 2023, and last updated it on April 3, 2025.

 Best DIY mesh Wi-Fi: Coupling a non-Wi-Fi router with access points, while seemingly messy and requiring more work, is the best way to build a robust Wi-Fi mesh system.